Javascript Jscrambler

 It's worth mentioning that webpack plugins like Uglify or webpack obfuscator only provide basic minification/obfuscation and can be quickly reversed with automated tools.
 As so, they fail to properly protect webpack bundle files.
 On the contrary, Jscrambler provides enterprise-grade JavaScript protection which cannot be reversed by automated tools and provides several layers of security, not just obfuscation.

-As we saw on this tutorial, integrating Jscrambler into webpack's build process is simple, thanks to a dedicated plugin.
+As we saw in this tutorial, integrating Jscrambler into Webpack's build process is simple, thanks to a dedicated plugin.
 In a couple of minutes, you can set everything up and ensure that your code is protected with the most potent and resilient solution.

 This all comes with premium support, so be sure to contact us if you have any questions!